bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Minor issues, to be investigated while production is on master before Gatsby.
 * Figure out why window resizing timeout seems to have regressed.
 * PT Sans Italic is small? e.g. The Man in the High Castle.
-* Switching between songs in local is slow, not as slow in staging
 * tips hand in garryowen for score

 # Bugs that may get fixed after logic styling tear out and redo.
 * Anchor still shows in activated/slider mode.
 * Even future verse does not have activated or hover colour.
 * VerseBar should not have hover styling.

-# Bugs that may get fixed after canEnter tear out and redo.
-* Selecting accessed verse has a delay.

 # Brainless JS tasks
 * Get rid of PopupAnnotation listener.